EmilienDupont/emiliendupont.github.io/_posts/2018-01-24-optimization-visualization.md

 <img src="{{ site.url }}/imgs/optim_viz_rastrigin.gif" style="align:center; margin: 0 auto; width:640px;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">SGD with momentum reaches the global optimum while all other algorithms get stuck in the same local minimum.</p>

 In this example, SGD with momentum outperforms all other algorithms using the default parameter settings.
 The speed built up from the momentum allows it to power through the sine bumps and converge to the global minimum when other algorithms don't.
 Of course, this would not necessarily be the case if the sine bumps had been scaled or spaced differently.
-Indeed, on the first function in this post, Adam performed the best while SGD with momentum performs the best on this Rastrigin function.
+Indeed, on the first function in this post, Adam performed the best while SGD with momentum performs the best on the Rastrigin function.
 This shows that there is no single algorithm that will perform the best on all functions, even in simple 2D cases.

 ### Rosenbrock